HallemLab/Bryant-and-Hallem-2021/Supplemental Files/README.md

 File S2 contains a code freeze for the Wild Worm Codon Adapter.

-File S3 contains gene IDs, codon adaptation index (CAI) values, and GC ratios of the 2% of genes with the highest and lowest CAI values for each *Strongyloides* species and *C. elegans*.
+File S3 contains gene IDs, codon adaptation index (CAI) values, GC ratios, and GO term accession numbers of the 2% of genes with the highest and lowest CAI values for each *Strongyloides* species and *C. elegans*.

 File S4 contains GO analysis results for the 2% of genes with the highest and lowest CAI values for each *Strongyloides* species and *C. elegans*.